 Submit an Article to Permaculture Magazine

 Permaculture relies for the most part on a mix of articles from its readers and from established authors on permaculture and related subjects.
-If you would like to contribute an article for possible inclusion in a future issue of Permaculture, please refer to the editorial guidelines below.
+If you would like to contribute an article or pictures for possible inclusion in a future issue of Permaculture, please refer to the editorial and pictorial guidelines below.

 Permaculture readers are interested in two things:

 - Practical, inspiring article about projects that inspire and empower people to do something for themselves and/or their community, whether it be planting a garden, building a structure, setting up an renewable energy system, learning a craft, starting a community project... any how-to, DIY, small-scale project.
 Also appreciated are innovative peoplecare ideas such as how communities/groups organise themselves, make decisions and resolve conflict.
 Articles published in Permaculture go onto the grapevine and help other people and projects all over the world that are looking for practical ideas, models, ways of working etc...
 The critical factor is to include tested step-by-step instructions for others to use and adapt.

 - Permaculture also welcomes articles on a wide range of subjects relating to sustainable living.
 These can be stories about ecovillages, communities and projects.
 They can also be about subjects like Peak Oil and energy decline and how we will live in a world without cheap oil; what sort of economic systems as well as energy systems will survive and prosper?
 We are looking for examples of pioneering news, ways of living together and we appreciate critical thinking.
 We are NOT looking for ideological stories about sustainable living – to persuade others – we are more interested in realistic appraisals that will provide genuine guidelines and examples and help others to develop projects and formulate their ideas.

 Both of the above points are asking for articles that are building blocks for creating a new sustainable culture.
 Permaculture seeks ideas, inspiration and practical models for people to experiment with and test out.